 - Why chemicals matter in care homes

-- The standard set-up: detergent + conditioner
+- The standard set-up: detergent and conditioner

 - The extra boosters: destainers and emulsifiers